Stanford Text Technologies is directed by

 Elaine Treharne, Roberta Bowman Denning Professor of Humanities, Professor of English, and Robert K. Packard University Fellow in Undergraduate Education

-What do Babylonian Cuneiform Tablets, Medieval Parchment Manuscripts, and an iPhone have in common?
+What do Babylonian Cuneiform tablets, medieval manuscripts, and an iPhone have in common?
 What can past technologies of text teach us about early writers and readers?
 What trends and cycles can we discern in the long history of information technologies?
-What is the relationship of writing and power?
-How can we assure that the voices of the marginalized, the silent, the 'ordinary', and especially the BIPOC person finally get heard?
+What features are common to all technologies that seek to communicate?
+What role does sustainability play in the long history of communication?
+What, in particular, is the relationship of writing and power?
+And how can scholars ensure that the voices of the marginalized, the silent, the 'ordinary', and especially underrepresented minorities finally get heard?

-Text Technologies undertakes ambitious and innovative research in the long history of TEXT from the earliest period of human communication to the present day and on a global scale.
+Text Technologies, established in 2013, undertakes ambitious and innovative research in the long history of TEXT from the earliest period of human communication to the present day and on a global scale.
 Our research combines two flourishing areas—The History of the Book and Digital Humanities—to form the first integrated research hub of its kind.

 Specialist projects of Text Technologies: